 Urban Design and Public Spaces

 Beyond individual buildings, Mamluk urban planning principles influence contemporary design.
 The Mamluk city was a dense network of winding streets, enclosed markets (qaysariyyas), and monumental religious complexes.
 Modern urbanists and heritage tourism planners study this model to create pedestrian-friendly zones and culturally immersive spaces.
-The restoration of the Al-Muizz Street in Cairo, the city's historic spine lined with Mamluk-era structures, is a prime example.
-This project has transformed the area into an open-air museum and a vibrant public space, directly applying Mamluk-era spatial logic to modern urban life.
+The restoration of Al-Muizz Street in Cairo, the city's historic spine lined with Mamluk-era structures, is a prime example.
+This project, carried out with support from the Aga Khan Trust for Culture, has transformed the area into an open-air museum and a vibrant public space, directly applying Mamluk-era spatial logic to modern urban life.

 Influence on Contemporary Islamic Art